griverorz/griverorz.github.io/_pages/research.md

 * Adaptive designs in context: Combining geographical information and paradata (with Roger Tourangeau, Brad Edwards, and Tammy Cook)

+* A machine learning model to process interviewer comments in CAPI
-* Using Natural Language Processing and Machine Learning to Process Open Text Field Comments in a Panel Study (with Catherine Billington, Kristin Chen, Andrew Jannett, and John Riddles)
+  instruments: A case study using the Medical Expenditure Panel Survey (with Catherine Billington, Kristin Chen, Andrew Jannett, and John Riddles)

 * Validation of EHR-based Prediction Models for Distinguishing Diabetes Type Among Adults (with Campione, J., Nooney, J., Kirkman, M. S.,